nityam2007/Custom-Kali-Server-Cli/README.md

-# Custom-Kali-Server-Cli
+# Kali-Server

 - ## What is it ?
 It is a simple customised linux for home lab or server , it is alternative of ubuntu server but minimal , It is based on debian based kali linux and it is mininmal install of kali and made for VMs .
+Both Cli and Gui are there pre set for your project

-- ## Default Account(user) / Settings / Configs
+- ## Default Account(user) / Settings / Configs (CLI-GUI)

     - ### Default Account
         - Default Username : `n`